QIC Participates In Web Summit Qatar 2024

-Doha, Qatar: Qatar Insurance Group (QIC Group, QIC), the leading insurer in Qatar and the MENA region, has announced its participation in the Web Summit Qatar 2024, taking place today and until Thrusday the 29th of February 2024 at the Doha Exhibition & Convention Center (DECC).
+(MENAFN- Zex PR Wire) Doha, Qatar, 26th February 2024, ZEX PR WIRE , Qatar Insurance Group (QIC Group, QIC), the leading insurer in Qatar and the MENA region, has announced its participation in the Web Summit Qatar 2024, taking place today and until Thrusday the 29th of February 2024 at the Doha Exhibition & Convention Center (DECC).

 QIC's participation in the world's largest technology conference will include a special QIC Digital Hub booth, which will act as a unique platform to display the company's latest digital offerings, and its future plans related to developing the digital landscape in Qatar and across the wider Middle East region.